Hermsi1337/docker-ark-server/README.md

 # Dockerize ARK managed with [ARK-Server-Tools](https://github.com/FezVrasta/ark-server-tools)
-You can use this image in order to start an ARK-Server either public or private sessions.
+You can use this image in order to start an ARK-Server for either public or private sessions.
 The Server itself is managable by ARK-Server-Tools.

 ## Tags